Why Working From Home Is More Tiring Than Going Into The Office

 Less time wasted taking transport, less stress around you, everything suggests working from home is more relaxing than office life.
 Yet, these past months have been the death of me.
 My colleagues are no longer there to urge me on, and my obligations at home prevent me from concentrating.
 Working from home isn’t the most relaxing option for working.
 Here are 5 reasons to explain this fatigue.

-Why Working From Home Is More Tiring Than Going Into The Office
+Why Working From Home Is More Tiring Than In The Office

 Contents: